elysia-lys/flutter_ecommerce_with_payment_api/README.md

 - finish_checkout.dart
 ##### These files are important for the linking between e-commerce and payment gateway
 ---
+#### When starting and running the program
+You can just run & debugged, but it will take quite some time for it to load finish.

+So, you can just run, to create the build file

+Then stop running can type 'flutter run --' on your terminal

+It should start the app faster than running 'run & debugged'

 #### For firebase
 There is 1 collection in firebase call "paidProducts".